Semisol/JSChat/README.md

 <!-- version: 2.0.0 -->
 <!-- tag: chatbot -->
 <!-- excerpt: JSChat is a library to quickly build a chatbot, that can run in a userscript. -->
+# This project is now abandoned.
+No support is given, but it still might work.

 ## What is JSChat?
 JSChat is a library to quickly build a chatbot, that can run in a userscript.